skibu/LiminalRack/docs/liminalChangelog.md

 # Liminal Rack Change Log

+- 8/13/25
+  - Logging changed so can set logging level and only have DEBUG statements output if debug level enabled.
+Can enable debug level via standalone.cpp by using command line option -b.
+  - When creating cable system determines best color.
+Uses info from the ports and modules to try to see what kind of signal will be handled, like CV, pitch, or gate.
+And then looks at the cable lables to determine the corresponding cable.
+If system cannot make a match then it simply uses default color.
+Hopefully makes it so that without user having to specify colors the functionality of the cables will be quite organized.
 - 8/11/25
   - Reduced droopiness of cables.
 Previously the cables were absurdly droopy when tension set to 0.
   - Improved drawing of cable plugs so that they clearly show which is an input and which is an output, and also which way the signal flows.